General: Products categorized as “IoT” (Internet of Things) consist of two main elements

 CertifiGroup can Test & Certify your IoT Products

-Compliance Assistance Services to help you get it right the 1
+Compliance Assistance Services to help you get it right the 1st time

 Preliminary Design Reviews, Design Guidance, Training